DropsThose/Azure-Active-Directory-Lab/README.md

 ![image](https://github.com/user-attachments/assets/5407b7ed-9cd2-4b47-be1e-e7815e3b3c4b)

 Navigate to the IP addresses tab.
-This is where you will configure the subnet your virtual network will use.
+This is where you will configure the subnet that your virtual network will use.
 I left mine at the default 10.0.0.0/16.

 ![image](https://github.com/user-attachments/assets/22eec304-2f33-401c-bf1b-9f21725131b6)